maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 2. "Network-traffc-flow-rogue-channel" means the captured traffic on rogue channel.
 This traffic flow can be [viewed online on cloudshark](https://www.cloudshark.org/captures/0487998f9748).

 ### A. Filters to identify stage 1 attack traffic
+ * Use the following filters with above cloudshark files

 #### 1. Malformed Frame
 ```
 (_ws.malformed) and (wlan.bssid == c0:4a:00:33:3b:62) and (wlan.fc.type_subtype ==8 or wlan.fc.type_subtype ==5)